The No Kerosene Tour occurred during March, April & May 2023.

 Followed by disembarkation (what else!) and a walk to the Central Railway station

 The weather system that had brought snow to Turku in Finland had fallen as heavy rain in Stockholm.
-This made some of the walking more treacherous as it exposed the compacted ice – but we were now, for the fsince arriving
+This made some of the walking more treacherous as it exposed the compacted ice – but we were now, for the for the first time since arriving in Oslo walking in temperatures above zero.

 Though a rather lengthy walk it had interesting features.